miguelraz/miguelraz.github.io/diary.md

 155. Rust syntax for updating structs with `..other_struct` is very neat.
 156. `if let Some(word) = ... {}`
 157. `while let Some(Some(word)) = ... {}`
-158. `cargo watch` is very useful for seeing how you're code is going!
+158. `cargo watch -c` is very useful for seeing how you're code is going!
+Credit to `Lokathor` for the `-c` flag.

 ### 31/05/2021
 152. `make -C debug` julia builds are much faster to build because you are not optimizing anymore - hat tip to Jameson Nash for that.